exoduz/js-the-weird-parts-udemy/README.md

 ### Lecture 46 - Understanding Closures ###
 ![Closures](http://robinjulius.com/wp-content/uploads/2015/12/44-01-1024x510.png)

+In the above example, even though the greet function is finished, any functions created inside will still have a reference to the outer function's (greet()) execution context

-Javascript will make sure that the function will always have access to the variables that it's supposed to.
-Making sure the scope is intact.
+The Javascript engine will make sure that the function will always have access to the variables that it's supposed to.
+Making sure the scope is intact

 ### Lecture 47 - Understanding Closures - Part 2 ###